If you love kayaking and are planning a getaway, Florida is an ideal place to base your trip.

 Here’s a Florida Rambler story about all the things to do in Milton.

 If you scan through our 100+ articles on kayaking destinations, you’ll see there are plenty of other places that could be added to this list.
 These include:

 - Naples/Everglades City, where in winter you can experience Everglades paddling.
 You’ll find some the best Everglades paddling trails here.

 - Fort Myers and environs, where the Great Calusa Blueway has mapped dozens of kayak trails.
-Here are three stunning kayak trails in Southwest Broward.
+Here are three stunning kayak trails in Southwest Florida.

 - The Florida Keys, where virtually every island can be circumnavigated by kayak, often with great scenery and wildlife.
 Here are 12 kayak outings in the Keys.